|Status:||Closed||Start date:||Apr 18, 2016|

 in this case we would like to use such a NCML file (virtual file pointing physical netCDF files) to create a physical one (some current limitations in Ichthyop data access methods).
 Here is a tutorial for wirting netCDF from NCML with java:

 You need to edit the NCML file that I sent to adapt the repository path where netCDF files are stored (line 4).
 Let me know if it doesn't work (I can try to write a new NCML file pointing netCDF files to be merged by using OPeNDAP instead of file path).

 #19 Updated by Julien Barde over 3 years ago

 in the attached file, you will find an example of NCML file aggregating remote files (through OPeNDAP) from BlueBridge.

 The same file is used in our thredds server to give access to all your files from a single virtual file / OPeNDAP access:

 It should be possible to use this virtual file to generate a single physical netCDF file for all OSCAR datasets (with a command like java -Xmx1g -classpath netcdfAll-4.3.jar ucar.nc2.dataset.NetcdfDataset -in myFile.ncml -out myFile.nc).

-#21 Updated by Gianpaolo Coro about 3 years ago
+#21 Updated by Gianpaolo Coro over 3 years ago

 - File ICHTHYOP.png added